TreeHacks/hackpack-arduino-app/README.md

 ## Reading from sensors

 ### Hooking up the sensor
 Wiring a sensor to an Arduino depends on the communication protocol in use.
 This tutorial will cover wiring with an analog sensor and a digital I2C sensor.
+All sensors mentioned in the tutorial are available at Treehacks.
+Many of them come with circuit boards that simplify the wiring.

 #### Analog Sensors

+#### Digital Sensors

+#### PWM with a laser transmitter

 ### Finding or writing code